-In the second case, shown in Figure~\ref{fig:reach}(b), the initial state has very little error, but the dynamics is changed to have disturbances at each step.
-For each agent's position and velocity, we allow an external disturbance value to be added in the range $[-0.02, 0.02]$.
+In the situation shown in Figure~\ref{fig:reach}(b), the initial state has very little error, but the dynamics is modified to have disturbances at each step.
+For each component of each agent's position and velocity, we allow an external disturbance value to be added in the range $[-0.02, 0.02]$.
 Since each agent has four independent disturbances, the zonotope representation of the composition will have 28 new generators added at each step.
 After 12 steps, the final zonotope will have a total of 364 generators.

-To measure runtime, we used a standard laptop with a 2.70 GHz Intel Xeon E-2176M CPU, 32 GB RAM, running Ubuntu 20.04.
-The method is extremely fast.
+\textbf{Runtime.} To measure runtime, we used a standard laptop with a 2.70 GHz Intel Xeon E-2176M CPU and 32 GB RAM.
+The method is fast.
 For the case of sensor uncertainty, computing the box bounds of the reachable set at all the steps takes about 1.5 milliseconds.
 With uncertainty, even though the number of generators grows over time, it is not large enough to significantly affect the runtime.
 The computation with disturbances requires about 2 milliseconds to complete.
-Although this computation would be repeated at each step, we believe such execution times are sufficiently fast for us in the decision module logic.
+We believe such execution times are sufficiently fast for use in the decision module.

-One issue that comes up with disturbances is that proving command sequences are permanently safe is more difficult.
-In both cases shown, since the position uncertainty grows over time, the agents could potentially collide if we go out far enough.
-There are two ways to overcome this.
-One is to adopt a different definition of a permanently safe command sequence, such as simply saying the agents are considered safe when we can guarantee some large separation distance.
-An alternative solution is to pair a closed-loop low-level controller with the plant, and use the output of model-predictive control to generate waypoints for this controller, rather than a sequence of open-loop accelerations.